PS2U/TechNote/system-design/designing-data-intensive-applications/ch2.md

 ## Graph Queries in SQL

 In a relational database, you usually know in advance which joins you need in your query.
-In a graph query, you may need to traverse a variable number of edges before you find the vertex you’re looking for — that is, the number of joins is not fixed in advance.
+In a graph query, you may need to traverse a variable number of edges before you find the vertex you're looking for — that is, the number of joins is not fixed in advance.

 Since SQL:1999, this idea of variable-length traversal paths in a query can be expressed using something called recursive common table expressions (the `WITH RECURSIVE` syntax).